ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-How I Slashed My Xcode Build Times by 85% - <a href="https://medium.com/ordinaryindustries/how-i-slashed-my-xcode-build-times-by-85-402c238e4bd6" target="_blank" rel="noopener noreferrer">link</a></h3>
+Choosing the Right SwiftUI Navigation Solution - <a href="https://medium.com/@robertdresler/choosing-the-right-swiftui-navigation-solution-3a790413f531" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `OrdinaryIndustries`**
+✍️ **posted by `Robert Dresler`**

-<blockquote>If you’re an iOS developer, you know the pain of long Xcode build times.
-You make a small change, hit ⌘ + B, and then… wait.
-And wait.
-And…</blockquote>
+<blockquote>Are you building Views with SwiftUI but haven’t yet figured out how to implement navigation?
+Discover what you need to consider when…</blockquote>

 <h3>2.
 Practical Swift Concurrency.
 Actors, isolation, sendability - <a href="https://medium.com/@petrachkovsergey/practical-swift-concurrency-actors-isolation-sendability-a51343c2e4db" target="_blank" rel="noopener noreferrer">link</a></h3>